j3-signalroom/ccaf_kickstarter-flight_consolidator_app-lambda/README.md

 - On the **Deploy** workflow page, click the **Run workflow** button.

 - A workflow dialog box will appear.
-Fill in the necessary details and click **Run workflow** to initiate the building and publishing the Lambda docker container to ECR, to create the IAM Policy and Role for the Lambda, and then invoke (run) the Lambda.
+Fill in the necessary details and click **Run workflow** to initiate the building and publishing the Lambda docker container to ECR, and using Terraform to create the IAM Policy and Role for the Lambda and then invoke (run) the Lambda.

     ![github-deploy-workflow-screenshot](.blog/images/github-run-deploy-workflow-screenshot.png)